-Mexico: Drug-trafficking linked with militant Islamic groups
+Christianity in Mexico: Drug-trafficking linked with militant Islamic groups

 According to an article by El Diario de Cohauila on 22 February 2017, 20 terrorist groups worldwide have links with Colombian and Mexican drug trafficking cartels.
 Using information from a 2014 report by the US Drug Enforcement Administration (DEA), the article shows how Islamic militant groups such as Al-Qaeda in the Islamic Maghreb (AQIM) and Hezbollah in Lebanon are being “sponsored” by such cartels as Sinaloa, headed by Ismael “El Mayo” Zambada.